Ghini/ghini.desktop/doc/searching.rst

 collection, col, coll          Collection    locale tag, tags                      Tag           name
 =============================  ============  =====================

-.. note:: **×** A species epithet means very little without the
-          corresponding genus, likewise a plant code is unique only within the accession to which the plant belongs.
-You ask for ``plant like 1`` and you get all plants with code ``1`` within *any* accession.

 Examples of searching by value would be: Maxillaria, Acanth, 2008.1234, 2003.2.1, indica.